j0hanz/PICK-my-SPELL/README.md

 __________________________________________________________________________________________________________

-Every question will have an Icon shown at the top, pick the right spelling word.
+Every question will have an Icon shown at the top, pick the right spelled word.
 Below you have a timer set to 10 seconds.
-When the timer goes to 0 the answer will be registered as wrong and goes to the next question.
+When the timer goes to 0 the answer will be registered as wrong and the game moves on to the next question.

 ![Icon-timer](https://github.com/j0hanz/PICK-my-SPELL/assets/159924955/bccdd7eb-a965-4247-9b03-89508d4f3817)